JetBrains/ring-ui/CONTRIBUTING.md

 export SAUCE_ACCESS_KEY=yourkey
 ```

-After you make some visual changes, run `npm run gemini-test` to make sure there are no regressions.
+After you make some visual changes, run `npm run hermione-test` to make sure there are no regressions.

 To update the reference images for a certain component (for example, `alert`):

 1. `cd packages/gemini`
-2. `npm run gemini-gather ../../components/alert/*.gemini.js`.
+2. `yarn run hermione-gather --grep Components/Alert`.